jtushman/pivotal_tools/README.md

 Set of helper tools to rock your pivotal process.
 On the Command Line of course

-As of now, if only generates readme files.
+As of now, if only generates readme and changlogs.
 But more to follow

 install